junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 export { fetchMultiNews };
 ```

+[DRAFT] --- Processing data

 ### Storing and Managing Data with GridDB

 To store and manage the vast amounts of news data and extracted topics, GridDB comes into play as the data storage solution.
 Its high-performance capabilities, support for horizontal scaling, and time-series data handling make it an ideal choice for managing the large-scale datasets involved in news tagging.
 Moreover, GridDB's efficient querying and data retrieval features ensure that the application can quickly serve relevant content to users.

 [DRAFT]
 -- code and explanation

+### Presenting Data with a React Frontend

+[DRAFT]

+- Introduction to React and its benefits in building interactive user interfaces
+- Step-by-step guide on setting up a React application
+- Integration of the React frontend with the Node.js backend and GridDB data
+- Examples of creating reusable components to display news topic modeling data
+- Tips on improving the user experience and interface design